tathiap/Software-Development-Tools-Project/README.md

 ### Instructions to Launch Locally
 To run this project on your local machine, follow these steps:

 1. Install the required Python libraries using the following command: pip install pandas numpy streamlit plotly

 2. Clone the project repository to your local machine.

 3. Navigate to the project directory in your terminal.

 4. Run the Streamlit app using the following command: streamlit run app.py

-5.Open your web browser and go to the provided local URL () to explore the US Vehicles Data.
+5. Open your web browser and go to the provided local URL () to explore the US Vehicles Data.